jkbkaiser/chat-server-rust/README.md

-This is a simple implementation of both a chatclient and cahtserver in rust.
+This is a simple implementation of both a chatclient and chatserver in rust.

 Server can be started with: